 Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

-It is not the intent of this course to present a selection of issues and background information about those issues.
-Rather, you will find your own issues to study – and there are many to choose from.
-You will use a method called critical inquiry to examine the issue you select.
-Each issue will not just be discussed in the abstract, but rather studied in context, i.e. related to an example learning event, course or series along with the technology used for delivery.
-Examples of these could include MOOCs, open online courses, curated video libraries or reading lists, open textbooks or other substantive open educational resources, digital educational programs, educational games or apps, and digital simulations.
+It is not the intent of this course to present a pre-selected set of issues and background information, including readings, about those issues.
+Rather, you will find your own issues and literature to study – and there is much to choose from.
+You will use a critical inquiry method to examine the issue you select.
+Each issue will not just be discussed in the abstract, but also studied in context, i.e. related to an example learning event, course or series along with the technology used for delivery.
+Examples of these could include technology-enhanced learning in such forms as MOOCs, open online courses, curated video libraries or reading lists, open textbooks or other substantive open educational resources, digital educational programs, educational games or apps, and digital simulations.
 Selected examples of these or other technologies will be investigated throughout the course at the group level, and each individual within the groups will also explore a unique issue of interest related to that learning event and technology.

-It’s important to understand that this course will be somewhat different from the usual format.
-There is no overall set content to follow.
+Therefore it’s important to understand that this course will be somewhat different from the usual format.
+As noted earlier, there is no overall set content to follow.
 Your progress, work and readings throughout the course will be driven mainly by the path you create for yourself and team, guided by the course instructions and schedule, feedback from your peers and guidance from your instructor.

 Course work summary

-- Ongoing – readings both as assigned and as additionally uncovered during your research through the course
+- Ongoing – readings both as provided and as additionally uncovered during your research through the course

 - Identify as a team a learning technology and related learning event, and deliver online presentation to rest of class